withmono/mono-data-sync-demo/README.md

 ```

 ## Local Environment Variables
-Ensure you have your .env file created in the root directory, with the following parameters provided.
+Ensure you have your .env file created in the root directory, with the following parameters provided:

 DATABASE_URL='Your Mongo DB URL'
 MONO_SECRET_KEY='Your Mono Secret Key on your dashboard'
 MONO_PUBLIC_KEY='Your Mono Public Key on your dashboard'